MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 Currently there's no easy way to know exactly when the VM extension installation is complete.
 Generally it takes about 45 seconds to 1 minute to install the VM extension.
 After the VM extension is installed, you can run your repro steps to have the On-deman Performance Diagnostics capture the correct set of data for troubleshooting.

-### Will Peformance Diagnostics continue to work when I move my Azure VM across regions?
+### Will Performance Diagnostics continue to work when I move my Azure VM across regions?

 Azure VMs, and related network and storage resources, can be moved across regions by using Azure Resource Mover.
 However, moving VM extensions across regions isn't supported.
 For example, moving the Azure Performance Diagnostics VM extension across regions isn't supported.
 You have to install it manually on the VM in the target region after the VM is moved.
 For more information, see [Support matrix for moving Azure VMs between Azure regions](/azure/resource-mover/support-matrix-move-region-azure-vm).